-Frankly, I should have surpassed that that milestone but one of the great mistakes I made initially was not using forms on my blog to build up my lists.
+Frankly, I should have surpassed that milestone but one of the great mistakes I made initially was not using forms on my blog to build up my lists.
 So, I lost a lot of potential leads due to that.

 I was also hesitant about investing in myself.
 Plus I neglected retargeting visitors using paid Ads.

 But, what I want you to do to get GetResponse (the most affiliate friendly email solution).
 It’s free for the first 30 days and $15 per month after that.
 If you’re on a budget then start with MailChimp.

 But I want you to know that you won’t be able to send affiliate offers to your MailChimp subscribers because it’s against their terms of service.
 With GetResponse you can do that freely without being banned.

 I would not recommend using Blogger for affiliate, as there’s a limit to what you can do on a free blogging platform.
 And it’ll be very hard for you to monetize such a blog.
 The best is using Bluehost and set up a self-hosted blog where you have no limit whatsoever.

 And you will highly be more favored by search engines than free blogs.

 How Do Affiliate Marketers Make Money For Beginners?